webdeveric/what-template-am-i-using/readme.txt

 * What sidebars are being used and what widgets are in them.
 * List of enqueued scripts and styles.

-This plugin uses a cookie to remember if the panel was open and if it was, it will reopen if when the page is reloaded.

 **This plugin is intended for use by theme developers and it requires a standards compliant browser.
 This plugin will not work in IE8 or below.**

 == Installation ==